DatedGPT: Preventing Lookahead Bias in Large Language Models with Time-Aware Pretraining: Introduction

 Evaluation results on language understanding and instruction-following benchmarks show that our models, despite the modest model size and training token budget, achieve competitive performance with existing models of similar scale.
-Furthermore, qualitative analysis reveals a clear perplexity reversal after each model's data cutoff date, confirming that the temporal partitioning strategy effectively prevents exposure to future information.
+On stock return prediction over 61,000 firm-day news headlines, \textsc{DatedGPT}-instruct achieves an annualised Sharpe ratio of $3.20$ and an economic magnitude of $28.3$~b.p.\ per standard deviation under the lookahead-bias-free setup.
+Models under the lookahead-biased setup earn a statistically significant premium of $26.4$~b.p.\ per standard deviation ($t = 10.65$) over the lookahead-free setup, showing that lookahead bias is a real concern in financial forecasting.
+Furthermore, perplexity probing reveals a clear reversal at each model's data cutoff date, confirming that each model's knowledge is indeed bounded by its cutoff year.
+The \textsc{DatedGPT} series thus offers practical value for financial forecasting tasks.

+It is worth noting that we do not intend to build another financial prediction model to replace frontier proprietary models.
+Rather, our results show that small-scale models are capable of analysing lookahead bias with statistical significance, and the resulting measure can serve as an auxiliary signal for financial decision systems.
+This capability comes from the training setup rather than from scale, and cannot be added after the fact to a model that has already seen the future.
+Our exploration also addresses a long-standing question in the open-model community about what small models from academic labs can contribute beyond a transparent training process.

-To summarise, our contributions are as follows: \begin{itemize}[itemsep=0mm,leftmargin=2ex] \item We introduce \textsc{DatedGPT}, a family of 1.3B-parameter language models trained from scratch on temporally partitioned data with annual cutoffs from 2013 to 2024.
-To our knowledge, this is the largest and most complete yearly coverage model series with explicit date cutoffs to date.
+To summarise, our contributions are as follows: \begin{itemize}[itemsep=0mm,leftmargin=2ex] \item We introduce \textsc{DatedGPT}, a family of 1.3B-parameter language models trained from scratch on temporally partitioned data with annual cutoffs from 2013 to 2024, together with \textsc{DatedInstruct}, a time-aware instruction dataset curated for each cutoff year, both built under a leakage-free setup.
+To our knowledge, this is among the largest and most complete yearly coverage model series with explicit date cutoffs to date.

-\item We evaluate \textsc{DatedGPT} on language understanding and instruction following benchmarks, showing competitive performance at a small scale.
-Perplexity-based probing confirms that each model's knowledge is effectively bounded by its designated cutoff year.
+\item We evaluate \textsc{DatedGPT} on language understanding benchmarks and pairwise win rates, showing competitive performance at a small scale, while tuning on \textsc{DatedInstruct} consistently improves other time-locked models.
+On stock return prediction, the models retain predictive power under the lookahead-free setup, and the measured lookahead premium is statistically significant.

-\item We release the full model series (twelve models) alongside a web interface that allows users to compare responses across different cutoff years, supporting temporal evaluation of LLMs. \end{itemize}
+\item We release the full model series (twelve models), the \textsc{DatedInstruct} dataset, and a web interface that allows users to compare responses across different cutoff years, supporting temporal evaluation of LLMs. \end{itemize}